rrcampbell-exe/tech-blog/README.md

 ### Developed By
 - [Ryan R. Campbell](https://www.github.com/rrcampbell-exe/)

+### With Additional Credit To
+- Routes and CSS based on 2U instructional modules 13 and 14, namely "Object Relational Mapping (ORM)" and "Model-View Controller (MVC)

 ## Questions, Comments, Suggestions
 Please email [Ryan R. Campbell](mailto:campbell.ryan.r@gmail.com) with any questions, to report any bugs, or to make any feature suggestions.
 You can also [contact Ryan R. Campbell on GitHub](https://www.github.com/rrcampbell-exe/).